minio/docs/source/installation/deploy-minio-distributed.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Open your browser and access any of the MinIO hostnames at port ``:9001`` to
-open the MinIO Console login page.
+open the :ref:`MinIO Console <minio-console>` login page.
 For example,
 ``https://minio1.example.com:9001``.

 Log in with the :guilabel:`MINIO_ROOT_USER` and :guilabel:`MINIO_ROOT_PASSWORD`